About

 Our approach

-Homelab planning should be as straightforward as building a PC.
-The complexity is in the constraints — power budgets, rack space, noise levels — not in the interface.
-The homelab builder puts those constraints front and center.
+Homelab planning should be as clear as building a desktop PC.
+The complexity is in the constraints: power budgets, rack unit space, drive bay counts, and noise levels, not in the interface.
+The homelab builder keeps those constraints visible at every step so nothing becomes a surprise after purchase.

 Why HomelabConfig?

-Existing tools either oversimplify (spreadsheets) or overcomplicate (enterprise DCIM).
-HomelabConfig is purpose-built for the homelab community — start with a starter template, browse the part categories, and build from there.
+Existing tools either oversimplify (spreadsheets) or overcomplicate (enterprise DCIM software).
+HomelabConfig is purpose-built for the homelab community.
+Start with a starter template, browse the part catalog, and build from there.

 Frequently Asked Questions